 As the weeks went by, in preparation for the planned invasion of England, the Luftwaffe launched more daring raids.
 Not only London but the South Coast ports and major industrial and manufacturing cities around the country were bombed.
 It is said the Luftwaffe command chose their targets from a 1930s travelogue guide book - meaning if the author hadn't liked the town it didn't get bombed!
 Among others, the Woolworth stores in Plymouth, Portsmouth, Above Bar Southampton, Southsea and Dover were destroyed in the South.
 Further North the branches in Hull's Whitefriargate, Norwich, Coventry and Sheffield faced a similar fate.

 Post-war rebuilding brought utilitarian buildings without the old world charm.
 Survival had been a lottery.
 Many stores had survived intact.
-For example the huge flagship in Liverpool's Church Street had been unscathed, while the District Office closer to the Pier Head had been razed to the ground.
+For example the huge flagship in Liverpool's Church Street was spared, while the District Office closer to the Pier Head had been razed to the ground.
 Similarly Piccadilly, Manchester escaped the severe bombardment that had destroyed its sister store in Deansgate (No. 230).
 In Croydon Woolworth North End stood proud, while its smaller sister in Church Street (not-so-secretly HQ for RAF Spitfire Production) had been hit no less than five times.

 In the final reckoning 26 out of 767 British Woolworth stores were destroyed during the long conflict, but a further 326 were patched up by their staff and quickly re-opened after suffering damage.
 The worse the attack, the more determined the workers became to ensure that the enemy did not prevail.
 You can find out more about their bravery and bulldog spirit in another feature in this gallery of the Woolworths Museum.
 The German Company had been decimated in the final months of the war, while not one branch was damaged by enemy action in either the USA or Canada.